dsccommunity/SqlServerDsc/README.md

 ## Examples

-You can review the [Examples](/Examples) directory in the SqlServerDSC module for some general use scenarios for all of the resources that are in the module.
+You can review the [Examples](/Examples) directory in the SqlServerDsc module for some general use scenarios for all of the resources that are in the module.

 ## Change log